tilden/tilden.github.io/about.md

   url="/images/about_photo.jpg"
-  alt="Photo of me standing in the Steve Jobs Theatre in Apple Park" title="According to Ancient Apple™ Legend, spending one second in this featureless Apple™-themed chamber takes 500 years in the outside world" caption="It's the Steve Jobs™ Theatre™ at Apple™ Park™!<br />Remember when Apple would host interesting events there?"
+  alt="Photo of me standing in the Steve Jobs Theatre in Apple Park" title="According to Ancient Apple™ Legend, spending one second in this featureless Apple™-themed chamber takes 500 years in the outside world" caption="It's the Steve Jobs™ Theatre™ at Apple™ Park™!"
 %}

 <div class="buttons">